-- 4.5 Are the (broad) locations for new development the most appropriate locations when considered against all reasonable alternatives? - 4.6 What factors have influenced the distribution of development proposed? - 4.7 Are the factors which shape growth, as set out in Section 3 of the Plan, clearly explained, justified and set out and are they supported by robust and up to date evidence? - 4.8 What role has the sustainability appraisal had in influencing the distribution of development?
+- 4.6 Are the (broad) locations for new development the most appropriate locations when considered against all reasonable alternatives? - 4.7 What factors have influenced the distribution of development proposed? - 4.8 Are the factors which shape growth, as set out in Section 3 of the Plan, clearly explained, justified and set out and are they supported by robust and up to date evidence? - 4.9 With regard to the impact of distribution of development on the transport network: - a) What role has the transport appraisal had in influencing the distribution of development? - b) Is the Council's transport evidence robust and adequately up to date? - c) What are the cumulative impacts on the transport network of the spatial distribution of development set out in the Plan and are any adverse impacts severe?
+If so, how has that been addressed? - 4.10 What role has the sustainability appraisal had in influencing the distribution of development?